Rocketloop/assignment-frontend-swapi/README.md

 ## Further Details

 ### Project Setup
 Please use the Angular CLI to set up the application.
 We should be able to start the application using the `npm start` command.
+The app should use the latest version of Angular (7.2 at the time of writing).

 ### SWAPI
 The [Star Wars API](https://swapi.co/) should be used to complete this assignment.
 The most important endpoint will be the `/people` endpoint to query the characters to display in the character list (see https://swapi.co/documentation#people).
 As the SWAPI does not support filtering the data, it will be necessary to fetch all data and filter on the client side.
 Make sure not to send unneccessary API requests.